The Miko Shiatsu Foot Massager might be one of the best electric foot massagers.

 Also, I wanted to be methodical and tested it first to understand the Pros and Cons of all its features.

-I am not just going to mindlessly praise this foot massager, I listed some common complaints below.
+I am not just going to mindlessly praise this best foot massager, I listed some common complaints below.

 How I Rate / Criteria